 Bachelor’s degree in Political Science, the Humanities or other Social Science field is required.
-Applicants who have not studied in a Political Science undergraduate programme, should have 24 credits in Political Science.
+Applicants who have not studied in a Political Science undergraduate program should have 24 credits in Political Science.

 Graduates of the programme obtain the following skills: